klaireklaire/CRISP-DM-Analysis-on-Berlin-Airbnb/README.md

 ## Training:
 To prepare the training and test sets follow this procedure:

-1. Download the dataset in pdf from [Kaggle](https://www.kaggle.com/brittabettendorf/berlin-airbnb-data) and save them in the same folder as the r-code file.
+1. Download the dataset from [Kaggle](https://www.kaggle.com/brittabettendorf/berlin-airbnb-data) and save them in the same folder as the r-code file.
 Only listings.csv and listings_summary.csv are needed for this implementation.
 2. Run and knit the r-code file on RStudio.
 	- **Note**: This will produce the same report as the file we include here.